 McFarlan walked away with a smile as Jonathan secured the door.
 No running water.
 At least he could get something to drink at the Iron Horse.
 But what about taking a bath?
 For that, there was no answer.

 Another problem was the inability to lock the door.
 Anyone could get into the trailer while he was gone.
-He marched over to his pillow and pulled out the last twenty, walked over to the sink cabinet, and tucked the money into the gap between the sink and plumbing.
+He marched over to his pillow, pulled out the last twenty, walked over to the sink cabinet, and tucked the money into the gap between the sink and plumbing.
 He opened the cupboard.
-Three cans of spaghetti, a can of pears and two cans of peas.
+Three cans of spaghetti, a can of pears, and two cans of peas.
 All he had until he could get to the store.

 The candle flickered and died, plunging the trailer into darkness.
-For a moment he considered relighting it, but just didn’t have the energy.
+He considered relighting it for a moment but didn’t have the energy.
 His stomach grumbled, but he ignored that too.
 Instead, like a blind man, he felt the way across the trailer to his bunk.
 After kicking off his shoes, he slipped under the covers.
-His hand crept out and touched cool outlines of the picture frame, which he couldn’t see but knew was there.
+His hand crept out and touched the cool outlines of the picture frame, which he couldn’t see but knew was there.
 Goodnight, Mom.
 Come home.